benmvp/slides/2017/nodevember/why-react.md

 [![Tweet from Jordan Harband about how people are hard](../../img/why-react/jordan-harband-people-are-hard.png)](https://twitter.com/ljharb/status/927606717793296384)

 NOTES:
-- I've been in the industry for about a dozen years
+- I've been in the industry for about a dozen years now
 - And I've come to realize that software development isn't just the code you commit
 - There's an equal human element to it
 - Whenever doing something buy-in is equally as important as the technical approach